-Electric Fencing
+o Electric Fencing

-Electric fencing has proven effective at deterring bears from accessing or damaging apiaries, fruit orchards, garbage facilities, livestock operations, and other attractants.
+Electric fencing has proven to be effective at deterring bears from accessing or damaging apiaries, fruit orchards, garbage facilities, livestock operations, and other attractants.
 Additionally, electric fencing can be purchased to fit a variety of applications and budgets (e.g., simple fencing or a pre-fabricated bear fencing kit).
-When properly installed and maintained, electric fences pose no danger to people or pets.
-Some agencies, like Montana Fish, Wildlife and Parks, offer a guide to electric fencing for bears.
-The Montana guide offers recommendations on minimum requirements such as height, number of wires, and electric specifications.
+When properly installed and maintained, electric fences pose no danger for people or pets.
+Montana Fish, Wildlife and Parks offers a guide to electric fencing for bears, found online at: http://fwpiis.mt.gov/content/getItem.aspx?id=48893.
+The guide offers recommendations on minimum requirements such as height, number of wires, and electric specifications.
 These recommendations were developed through specific implementation practice and increase probability for successful deterrence.